aaronlally/Real-Reviews/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+to run locally:

+rails S to start server

+cd into client and run npm start and select a new port

+migrations models routes and controllers created with rails g resource

-* Ruby version
+* Ruby version 2.7.4

 * System dependencies
+faker
+bcrypt
+active_model_serializer
+sqlite

 * Configuration